open-telemetry/opentelemetry-collector-contrib/receiver/jmxreceiver/README.md

 ### Details

 This receiver will launch a child JRE process running the JMX Metric Gatherer configured with your specified JMX connection information and target Groovy script.
-It can report metrics to an existing otlp or prometheus metric receiver in your pipeline.
+It then reports metrics to an implicitly created OTLP receiver.
 In order to use you will need to download the most [recent release](https://oss.jfrog.org/artifactory/oss-snapshot-local/io/opentelemetry/contrib/opentelemetry-java-contrib-jmx-metrics/) of the JMX Metric Gatherer JAR and configure the receiver with its path.
 It is assumed that the JRE is available on your system.